July 27, 2020

-Try this amazing holiday recipe from one of our culinary vacations in Bordeaux.
-It’s perfect for a special occasion such as Christmas dinner, or for any cold weather month.
+Originally featured as our Recipe of the Month for December, 2009, this amazing holiday recipe from one of our culinary vacations in Bordeaux iss perfect for a special occasion such as Christmas dinner, or for any cold weather month.
 Let us know if you would like to enjoy this and other recipes in their natural setting on a cooking vacation in France, complete with trips to local markets, wine tastings and more!

 For chestnut confit